I get it, you can just about book everything online yourself now.

-But, as her travel agent, I had to make the hardest call and tell her, no, she must return.
+As her travel agent, I had to make the hardest call and tell her she must return.

-She was just a day and a half from the summit point, but she decided to trust me and do as I suggested.
-She spoke with the tour guide, he respected her decision, but it was going to take her four days to hike back down again.
-They came up with a compromise to continue on to the Everest Base Camp and charter a helicopter out so she could return to Kathmandu – that was an expensive option, but there was very little choice.
+Jane was just a day and a half from the summit point, but she decided to trust me and do as I suggested.
+She spoke with the tour guide, it was going to take her four days to hike back down again.
+They came up with a compromise to continue on to the Everest Base Camp and charter a helicopter from there to Kathmandu.
+That was an expensive option, but there was very little choice.

-I made arrangements to change her flights and all was organised for flights home Monday.
+I made arrangements to change her flights and all was organised for flights home on Monday.

-At 11.30pm Friday night, Jane messaged me, the Nepalese PM had just announced they were closing the borders midnight Sunday.
+At 11.30pm Friday night, Jane messaged me that the Nepalese PM had just announced they were closing the borders midnight Sunday.
 There would be no flights in or out of the country after then.

 Who do you call at 11.30 at night when you are desperate and in a foreign, albeit it beautiful, country?

 Imagine if she had booked her trip online herself?
-Who would help her?
+What could she do?
 How long could she afford to be on-hold?

-Lucky for Jane she didn’t book online she booked through me, a travel agent, someone who cares about her, and knows to only recommend a reputable tour operator.
+Lucky for Jane she didn’t book online she booked through me, a travel agent, someone who genuinely cares about her.

 This time her message came back saying,